 They see that the "last logging point" was several hours ago and think that the temperautre logger has prematurely stopped.
 This is usually not the case.

 The TAG T1 temperature logger has a clock accuracy of ±1%.
 This is due to its internal oscillator circuit being affected by the cold and/or hot environment.
-When the product is cold, its internal clock will tick slightly slower and when it is hot the clock will tick slightly faster.
+When the product is hot or cold, its internal clock will tick slightly faster than at room temperaturer.
 This is a common effect in most electronic timekeeping devices.
 The result of this is an inaccuray in the logged time.

 Allthough the effect seems minimal at ±1%, it can have a substantial impact on the data set.
 In a worst case scenario, where the absolute maximum clock drift occurs, the data logger can experience up to 1 hour and 41 minutes error over a logging period of 1 week.

-For hot applications, the effect will be reversed as the error moves to the other extreme (+1%) and the last expected data points will not have been logged yet at the time of reading, thus making it look like the data log is missing one entry.
+For room temperature applications, the effect can be reversed as the error moves to the other extreme (+1%) and the last expected data points will not have been logged yet at the time of reading, thus making it look like the data log is missing one entry.

 If we go back to the cold example and increase the time before readout we start seeing a real impact in the data set.